Assets declaration: Why court struck out charge against Ekweremadu - Vanguard News

-The Abuja Division of the Federal High Court, on Monday, struck out the charge of non-declaration of assets that was entered against the former Deputy Senate President, Ike Ekweremadu, by the defunct Special Presidential Investigation Panel for the Recovery of Public Property.
+ABUJA—The Abuja Division of the Federal High Court, yesterday, struck out the charge of non-declaration of assets entered against former Deputy Senate President, Ike Ekweremadu, by the defunct Special Presidential Investigation Panel for the Recovery of Public Property.

 The court, in a ruling by trial Justice Binta Nyako, terminated further hearing on the matter after the prosecution counsel complained that he was unable to find the case-file.

-In the charge marked FHC/ABJ/CR/62/2018, the Obono-Obla led panel alleged that the then deputy Senate President ignored several invitations extended for him to “clarify issues in the allegation of excessive wealth or suspicious assets” which it said “cannot be justified or explained” by his legitimate income.
+In the charge marked FHC/ABJ/CR/62/2018, the Obono-Obla-led panel alleged that Ekweremadu ignored several invitations extended for him to “clarify issues in the allegation of excessive wealth or suspicious assets,” which it said “cannot be justified or explained” by his legitimate income.

-However, at the resumed proceeding in Ekweremadu’s case on Monday, counsel from the office of the AGF, Mr.Pius Akutah, told the court that the lawyer that previously handled the case for the panel disappeared with the case file.
+However, at the resumed proceeding in the case yesterday, counsel from the office of the AGF, Mr.Pius Akutah, told the court that the lawyer that previously handled the case for the panel, disappeared with the case file.

 Akutah, therefore, pleaded with the judge to order the former counsel to release the file to the AGF’s office.